Using Web View Steps

 Web View steps can be used to present customized selections, instructional text, embedded videos, feedback forms, and any other step that isn’t covered by the built-in MyDataHelps step types.
 This gallery shows just a few examples of actual Web View steps.

-For examples of Web View Steps, see the case study.
+For examples of Web View steps, see the case study.

 Creating a Web View Step